List of awards and nominations received by Amitabh Bachchan

-he has since appeared in over 180 Indian films in a career spanning more than four decades.
+he has since appeared in over 200 Indian films in a career spanning more than five decades.
 Bachchan is widely regarded as one of the greatest and most influential actors in the history of Indian cinema.
-So total was his dominance of the movie scene in the 1970s and 1980s that the French director François Truffaut called him a "one-man industry."
+So much was his dominance of the film scene in the 1970s and the 1980s that French director François Truffaut called him a "one-man industry."